moveitraleigh/moveitraleigh-com/content/events/1st-annual-benefit/index.md

 +++
 **Join The Journey.
 Be A Part Of The Evolution.
 Make A Difference.**

 The First Annual Move It Raleigh Benefit Concert will be held December 2nd at Rolesville High School.
 Experience a two-hour community performance showcasing amazingly talented local performing artists.
 This can't-miss event will be filled with dance, music and song.
-Come and enjoy ART IN MOTION.
+Come and enjoy **ART IN MOTION**.

 Move It Raleigh is launching into its first year with a benefit concert on December 2nd that will showcase local performing artists in the Triangle area.